ElricStormking/infinity-stones-production/RTPtuning.md

 ## 1) RTP 101 (quick refresher)

-- RTP is the long‑run expected payout as a percentage of total bets: \( RTP = E[win] / bet \times 100\% \).
-- Variance matters: larger jackpots and heavy tails require larger sample sizes for a tight estimate.
-- Our game’s RTP is the sum of base‑game EV and the EV contribution from free spins and multipliers.
 - Acceptance bands (guidance):
   - Quick pass (100k spins): within ±0.8% of target
   - Full pass (1M spins): within ±0.2% of target